 Investors should have a well-diversified portfolio across different sectors and different classes.
 And dividends still have an important role to play, so reinvesting your dividend income is also super important.

-Finally, of all the bubbles you’ve looked at, do you have an overlooked favourite?
+Finally, of all the bubbles and crashes you’ve looked at, do you have an overlooked favourite?

 Yes I do, and that’s a bubble that took place in Australia in the 1880s.
 It was probably the first major bubble that had devastating economic consequences for an economy.
 So in the 1880s, Melbourne and other parts of Australia went through this huge property boom that also spilled over into the stock market because a lot of the property development companies and banks got involved in funding this bubble.

 The government were also involved, because they were deregulating the financial system.
 So Australia had an almost completely deregulated financial system, no central bank and, in essence, no regulation of banks.
 It was a great party while it lasted, but then it burst and it had devastating consequences.
 Half of Australia’s banks at the time failed.
 Australia entered a deep depression and it took them two decades to recover from the economic fallout of that bubble.

 The fact that it happened in an era and in a country where there was no central bank, and where the banking system was deregulated, kind of makes it fascinating for me.

 The original interview with Professor Turner has been slightly edited for brevity and clarity.